-The shell script also use unix trap to monitor signals, and delete the monitoring interface when the signals appear.
-The mostly used signal is SIGINT triggered by ctrl-c keystroke pressed by user from keyboard to stop the capture.
-That is why we see vifdump: deleting vif 4351… message in the end of each capture.
+The shell script also uses UNIX trap to monitor signals and deletes the monitoring interface when the signals appear.
+The most used signal is SIGINT triggered by the keyboard’s ctrl-c to stop the capture.
+That is why we see the vifdump: deleting vif 4351… message at the end of each capture.

-dpdkvifstats.py and vifdump are two scripts developed based on vif command.
-With these tools we can collect general packet RX/TX counters and packets contents.
+dpdkvifstats.py and vifdump are two scripts developed based on the vif command.
+With these tools we can collect general packet RX/TX counters and packet contents.

-In next section, we’ll take a look another powerful debug tool that is useful in DPDK environment: dpdkinfo.
+In the next section, we’ll take a look another powerful debug tool that is useful in the DPDK environment: dpdkinfo.

-dpdkinfo command
+dpdkinfo Command

 We’ve talked about vif and dpdkvifstats.py tools.
-Now let’s introduce a relatively new tool that can be used to investigate lower level details of DPDK interfaces. dpdkinfo is introduced since Contrail 20.08.
-Using this tool Contrail operators can collect more information about DPDK vRouter fabric interface internal status, connectivity (physical NIC bond), DPDK library information, and some other statistics.
+Now let’s introduce a relatively new tool that can be used to investigate lower level details of DPDK interfaces.
+It’s dpdkinfo and it was introduced in Contrail 20.08.
+With it, Contrail operators can collect more information about DPDK vRouter fabric interface internal status, connectivity (physical NIC bond), DPDK library information, and some other statistics.